JoeHelbing/macss_grant/README.md

+# DEAD END
+The pivot aggregator has a login through the email page, so it isn't possible to use the link through the forwarded email.
+It will default to the login page instead, and that is not possible to bypass.
+I missed this when I was originally checking the email link to the grants as my laptop seems to have completed a shibboleth login without actually logging me into my account granting me access to the page without showing me as logged in on that page.

 # MACSS Grant LLM Filter

 This project uses GPT4 to read though grant texts and filter out grants that do